michelleconville/oir_events/README.md

 * As a site user, I want to be able to book tickets for all available events so that I can attend
 * As a staff member, I want to be able to edit the bookings for events so that I can change the number of tickets booked
 * As a site user, I want to be able to cancel bookings for events so that I can confirm I am no longer available
-* As a site user, I want to receive a conformation for event bookings so that I have a record of the bookings I made
+* As a site user, I want to receive a confirmation for event bookings so that I have a record of the bookings I made
 * As a staff member, I want to view details of booking so I can manage the attendance of events

 Epic 5 Additional pages